Plastic Brains

 Our brains become less pliable over time, reducing our ability to adjust our points of view, even with new evidence.
 This is especially true if we don't exercise our brains.
 "Neural plasticity" refers to the capacity of the nervous system to modify itself, functionally and structurally, in response to experience and injury.

 We can keep our brains young, though.
 Continuing to engage in mentally stimulating activities, exploring new ideas, and renewing our views on the world around us can keep our minds younger for longer.
-That's why it's important to exercise our brain by inviting change and engaging in mentally stimulating conversations, including proving our beliefs wrong when we can.
+That's why it's important to exercise our brains by inviting change and engaging in mentally stimulating conversations, including proving our beliefs wrong when we can.
 Some scientists even suggest that reading The Lorem Ipsum may be the key to the fountain of youth.
 Inviting new sides to each story will stretch our thinking, literally and figuratively.

 If you're certain you are right, the best thing you can do is open your mind and hope you can change it.
 So try it.
 Your brain will thank you for it – for as long as you have it.